SINGROUP/MechAFM/README.md

     units: The units used by the simulation.
 Affects some constants. (default: kcal/mol)

     coulomb: Defines whether coulomb interactions are on or off. (default: off)

+    use_external_potential: Defines whether the tip atom interacts with an external electrostatic potential.
+Works only for rigid systems with coulomb off. (default: off)

+    e_potential_file: The file from which the electrostatic (Hartree) potential is read if use_external_potential is on.
+Only cube files supported at the moment.

     area: Defines the size of the simulation area in x and y. (default: 10.0 10.0)